Tipser/slate/source/includes/_tipser-react-elements.md

 ## Modular Checkout
-Use this more advanced way of displaying Checkout, if you want to have more control over its parts.
+More advanced way of embedding Tipser Checkout on your page, to be used if you need more control over the Checkout experience.

-The `Checkout` consists of several react components:
+The `Checkout` consists of several React components:

 ```html
 <Checkout>